natefrog808/EchoAsp/README.md

 ## What It Does

-EchoAsp is your tireless partner, handling inbound calls like a pro so you can focus on making the world a better place—or at least binge-watching sci-fi guilt-free.
+EchoAsp is your tireless partner, handling inbound calls like a pro so you can focus on making the world a better place—or at play video games guilt-free.
 Here’s the magic it weaves:

 1. **Answers Calls**: Picks up with a suave, “Travel Focus and Fulfillment Focus Group, this is Nathan,” courtesy of AWS Polly’s silky-smooth voice.
 2. **Chats Like a Human**: Engages callers in a delightful back-and-forth, collecting critical info (claim ID, name, phone, email, promo time) with the finesse of a seasoned agent.